port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/packages/javascript.md

 # JavaScript

 In this example you are going to create `package` blueprint that ingests all third party dependencies and libraries in your package.json file using a combination of REST API and Webhook.
 You will then relate this blueprint to a `service` blueprint, allowing you to map all the packages used by a service.
 Finally, you will add some script to transform your package file into a format required by the webhook.
-Finally, you will configure your Gitlab to create/update your entities in Port every time a deployment or commit is made to a specified branch such as main or dev.

 ## Prerequisites